 - The boiler must be serviced every year, which is in line with Baxi’s instruction, and a Gas Safe registered engineer must carry it out.

 If you don’t follow these requirements, then Baxi can reduce the length of the warranty right down to 12 months.
 If you find yourself in that situation, or perhaps you’ve moved into a home where the boiler isn’t under warranty, then boiler cover can be a great solution.
-The cover will let you keep expenses down should there be problems with your system and may even include an annual service.

 Get an online fixed price in 20 seconds: